mehuled/voice-assistant-for-linux/README.md

 ``` python topFiles.py eat ```
 By default it will return 10 of the most earliest accessed files, to view n number of earliest accessed files provide n as a command line argument for e.g. *To view 50 most earliest accessed files on your system Run*
 ``` python topFiles.py 50 eat ```

+*Please note that the 'recomended files to delete' feature accesses the last access time of the files by using os.stat(path).st_atime attribute, In some cases files which have been imported from external source like downloaded from the internet might give last access time as something older than the system.
+Since this is a minimum viable product, I have not taken that into consideration in the code, I shall make commits to modify this feature in future*

 * **Voice controlled by Alexa.**